Mhokesh/AI-Powered-Virtual-Learning-Assistant/README.md

 # AI-Powered Virtual Learning Assistant
-  we have Designed this for a website called OLABS.
+  We have Designed this for a website called OLABS.

 ## Problem Statement
 Current platforms lack comprehensive accessibility features, making learning difficult for many students.
 Challenges include: